mysql/mysql-shell-plugins/mrs_plugin/docs/sections/devGuide/AddingRESTServices.md

    3 MEDIA

 Please select the CRUD operation format [FEED]:
-Should the db_object require authentication [y/N]:
+Should the db_object require authentication? [y/N]:
-Should row ownership be required when querying the object [y/N]:
+Should row ownership be required when querying the object? [y/N]:
-How many items should be listed per page [Schema Default]:
+How many items should be listed per page?
+[Schema Default]:
 Comments:

 Object added successfully.